baotranC/fullstackopen2022/part3/followingCourse/courseexample_a/README.md

     }

 ## Tools to test API
-These tools allows to test HTTP requests
+These tools allow to test HTTP requests

 ### - Postman
-Exemple POST request:
+Example POST request:
 ![](courseexample_a1.JPG)

 ![](courseexample_a2.JPG)